*Please note: Due to Covid restrictions none of the churches in the Melton Team Parish are open at the present time.

 Our Director of Music, James Gutteridge, is a talented organist and choirmaster.
 Our choir is comprised of adults and children.
 If you are interested in singing and music email firstname.lastname@example.org.

-In addition to our variety of services, some held in the church and some in the Samworth Centre, we have a host of social organisations and groups which you are welcome to join.
+In addition to our variety of services, some held in the church and some in Mary's Place, we have a host of social organisations and groups which you are welcome to join.

 One of the many items that have been restored during the Re-ordering Project in St Mary's Church is the Royal Coat of Arms.
 Pictured above is local conservator Alex Carrington at work.
-Alex had to scale scaffolding to carry out the work in the summer, which took a fortnight.
-Find out what she discovered about the Royal Coat of Arms, also pictured below, by clicking here.
+Alex had to scale scaffolding to carry out the work, which took a fortnight.

-The church is open Monday to Saturday from 10am to 2.30pm, with volunteers on hand to show you around or help with any questions.
-We welcome many thousands of daily visitors to our beautiful church.
+The church is not open at the moment.
+In the past we have welcomed many thousands of daily visitors to our beautiful church.
 Many visitors comment on the special atmosphere in St Mary’s, its warmth and the welcome given by our wonderful band of Church Welcomers.
 On special days we have tours of the Bell Tower!
 Books on the church are normally available for sale at the back of the church along with a lovely selection of gifts and cards.
-After visiting our church, do have a cup of tea at the Samworth Centre Cafe next door.
+After visiting our church, do have a cup of tea at Mary's Place Cafe next door.

 THE RUNNING OF THE CHURCH

-We are kept in good running order by our churchwardens, Ian Neale and John Spence.
-Find out what's been happening in the church recently by clicking here.
+We are kept in good running order by our churchwardens, Ian Neale and Brenda Munton.

 St Mary's District Church Council (the DCC) meets regularly through the year to reflect and discuss on decisions concerning the life and activities of St Mary’s.
 The DCC is made up of a number of people representing many aspects of St Mary’s life: the clergy, churchwardens & readers, St Mary’s Parish Church Council representatives, St Mary’s Deanery Synod representatives, St Mary’s pastoral assistants and the elected DCC representatives.